Craig Stanford

 Phone: 213-740-1918

-Craig Stanford is a biological anthropologist and professor of Anthropology and Biological Sciences at USC, and has conducted extensive field research on wild great apes, monkeys, and other animals.
+Craig Stanford is a human evolutionary biologist and professor of Biological Sciences and Anthropology at USC, and former chair of the Department of Anthropology.
+He holds a Ph.D. from UC Berkeley and has also taught at the University of Michigan, Ann Arbor.
+He has conducted extensive field research on wild great apes, monkeys, and other animals.
 His work has often focused on the ecological relationships among the primate species sharing a tropical forest ecosystem.
-He has conducted field studies in East Africa, South Asia, Southeast Asia, and Central and South America.
-In addition to 15 years research on chimpanzee behavioral ecology in East Africa, he has recently been collaborating in studies on endangered Asian primates and other animals.
-The author of more than a dozen books and 100 scholarly articles, he also holds a research appointment in vertebrate biology at the Los Angeles County Museum of Natural History, and is involved in the biology and conservation of endangered tortoises in southeast Asia.
+He has conducted field studies in East Africa, South Asia, Southeast Asia, and Mexico and Latin America.
+In addition to 25+ years research on chimpanzee behavioral ecology in East Africa, he has collaborated in studies on endangered Asian primates and endangered tortoises and turtles.
+He is currently the Chair of the IUCN Tortoise and Freshwater Turtle Specialist Group.
+The author of 18 books, including a widely used textbook in human evolutionary biology, and more than 150 scholarly articles.
+He also holds a research associate appointment in vertebrate biology at the Los Angeles County Museum of Natural History.
+Stanford has received numerous awards for his research and teaching at USC.